white-ubuntu/MyZhiHuDaily/doc/trouble-shut.md

-# this is how troubles resolve.
+# this is how troubleshooting.

 ##2016-06-19
   #setTimeOut